sonydevworld/spresense/sdk/configs/examples/fwupdate/README.txt

-This configuration contains required options to fwupdate example.
+This configuration contains required options to use fwupdate example.

+[Source path]
+examples/fwupdate